js573712/calApp/readme.md

 # purpose
 Display upcomming events and outstanding household tasks in prominent location.
 ## secondary goals
-The primary purpose of this project to check out Azure DevOps and Github workflows.
+this project also serves as a way to check out Azure DevOps and Github workflows.

-This is also meant to serve as an opportunity to learn how to develop and deploy applications from Azure Kubernetes Service (AKS).
+it is also meant to serve as an opportunity to learn how to develop and deploy applications from Azure Kubernetes Service (AKS).

-This project is also an opportunity to learn more about software egineering principals and best practices.

 # how it works
 ## currently